Iria Talan / RIF — Reingeniería FinancieraIria Talan / RIF

 Personal Retirement Plans (PPR)

-Mexican retirement plans with attractive tax treatment on both sides — annual deduction while you contribute, favorable payout treatment under Article 93 of the Income Tax Law.
+Mexican retirement plans with attractive tax treatment on both sides — annual deduction while you contribute, favorable payout treatment under Article 93 LISR currently in force, subject to Mexican fiscal residency and compliance with applicable fiscal requirements.
 Available in MXN (inflation-adjusted), UDIS, or USD.
 Lifetime annuity or lump-sum payout — and inheritable.

 More on retirement planning →